Documentation

 Structs with planning variables that the solver assigns during optimization.

-A planning entity is a struct that contains one or more planning variables — fields the solver changes to find a good solution.
-In employee scheduling, a Shift is an entity because the solver assigns an Employee to each shift.
+A planning entity is a struct that contains one or more planning variables.
+These are the fields the solver changes while searching for a good solution.

 The #[planning_entity] Macro